cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 #### Overview

 Custom URL schemes [allow apps to communicate via a custom protocol](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW1 "Using URL Schemes to Communicate with Apps").
-An app must declare support for the scheme and handle incoming URLs that use the scheme.
+An app must declare support for the schemes and handle incoming URLs that use those schemes.

 Apple warns about the improper use of custom URL schemes in the [Apple Developer Documentation](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app):

 > URL schemes offer a potential attack vector into your app, so make sure to validate all URL parameters and discard any malformed URLs.
 In addition, limit the available actions to those that do not risk the user’s data.
 For example, do not allow other apps to directly delete content or access sensitive information about the user.
 When testing your URL-handling code, make sure your test cases include improperly formatted URLs.

-They also suggest using Universal Links instead, if the purpose is to implement deep linking:
+They also suggest using universal links instead, if the purpose is to implement deep linking:

 > While custom URL schemes are an acceptable form of deep linking, universal links are strongly recommended as a best practice.